kckuei/odin-connect-four/README.md

 ### design decisions
 ---
 * There probably is a nice recursive solution that is faster, but I just considerd diaganol, horizontal, and vertical win conditions seperately; looping over all possibles lines, and keeping track of the counts to 4
+* For the diaganols, I identify all the diaganol lines, lines to check, and pass them as an iterable into the same checker for horizontal and vertical
 * I borrowed some code from tic tac toe, but one game mechanics difference is specifying moves by location versus by column for connect4.
 Subsequently, a 1D to 2D mapping for related tiled numbers for displays to coordinates was not necessary.
 * One nice trick for inserting pieces I realized is to insert into the first empty slot using somethign like a reverse_each_with_index.